 Course Outline

-- Essentials of the OSI Reference Model and TCP/IP networks.
+- Essentials of the OSI reference model and TCP/IP networks.

 - Troubleshooting tools and methodologies.

-- Introduction to Wireshark
+- Introduction to Wireshark.

-- Understanding Wireshark: Portable versions and available resources.
+- Understanding Wireshark: Portable version and resources.

 - Supported protocols and dissectors.